 A lot of runners, especially those that run Marine Corps, feel fantastic for the first 10 miles.
 When they come through half way faster than goal pace, they are excited to have “time in the bank” – meaning they can now run x:xx slower during the second half of the race and still finish under their goal.

 I’m not sure where the “time in the bank” theory came from, but the strategy has lead to the demise of more marathon runners than any other source.
 I wrote a little recap of how going out too fast at the NYC marathon cost Mary Keitany the course record.

-The trick with a race like the Marine Corps marathon, with a deceptively uphill first 8 miles, is to really focus on being slow the first 6-8 miles of the race.
+The trick with a race like the Marine Corps marathon, is to really focus on being a little slow the first 6-8 miles of the race.
 This is much harder to do than it seems, so here are some tips: